-- 5 Choose Project>Make to relink project2. - 6 Start C-SPY to run the project2.dxx application and see that it behaves like the application in the previous tutorial.
+- 5 Choose Project>Make to relink project2. - 6 Start C-SPY to run the project2.dxx (Utilities.out for ILINK) application and see that it behaves like the application in the previous tutorial.

 Exit the debugger when you are done.